Welcome to the Gate City!

 Discover early 1900s Greensboro in this hands-on, family-friendly exhibition.

-Discover Greensboro’s history though stories of residence past and present.
+Discover Greensboro’s history through stories of residents past and present.

 Explore some of the newest objects and archival items added to GHM’s collection.